cf-convention/cf-convention.github.io/Meetings/2020-Workshop.md

-The **[2020 CF Workshop Google drive folder](https://drive.google.com/drive/folders/1LzgP7wwSzz55giCVZyk-4xiu28gp68Fg)** contains the presentations and the Google Docs which will be a forum for asking questions and for general comment and discussion.
-There are also sub-folders for each breakout topic, in which notes can also be taken.
-The relevant documents are linked from each session in this agenda.
+The **[2020 CF Workshop Google drive folder](https://drive.google.com/drive/folders/1LzgP7wwSzz55giCVZyk-4xiu28gp68Fg)** contains the presentations and the Google Docs that will be a forum for asking questions and for general comment and discussion.
+Each breakout topic has its own sub-folder in which there is a Google Doc for notes; and any useful materials can be uploaded.
+The relevant documents and sub-folders for each session are linked from the agenda.

-The aim is that during a presentation, questions can be asked and commented on by everyone in the Google Doc, and then these can be verbally discussed with the presenter and everyone afterwards.
+In the plenary session presentations, questions can be asked and commented on by everyone in the Google Doc, and then these can be verbally discussed with the presenter and everyone afterwards.